 The birth control pill affects the ecology of the vaginal region as well as imbalances hormone levels in the body.
 The Pill increases estrogen levels, along with birth control patches and rings, which over time leads to an overgrow of yeast in the vagina (and gut) (Chia, M., & Abrams, R.C., 2006).
-Furthermore, levels of glycogen (a type of sugar) increase in vaginal secretions further feeding yeast and bad bacteria and resulting in its overgrowth (Ross, J., 2012).
+Furthermore, levels of glycogen (a type of sugar) increase in vaginal secretions further feeding yeast and bad bacteria and resulting in its overgrowth – which could potentially lead to a vaginal yeast infection.
+(Ross, J., 2012).

 The Birth Control Pill depletes Vitamins B2, B6, B12, C, E, folic acid, magnesium and zinc as well as Coenzyme Q10.
 If you wish to continue to take Birth Control Pills it is best to take a high potency multivitamin as well as chlorophyll or another alkalinizing supplement.

 Other contraceptive products such as spermicidal creams and forams contain the active ingredient nonoxynol-9.
 This ingredient lowers the body’s immune system and destroys beneficial lactobacillus colonies in the vagina leaving the vagina more susceptible to developing a vaginal yeast infection or even E.coli overgrowth (Ross, J., 2012).